 ENGL 321.
 Writing in the Technical Professions.
 3 Credits.

 Intensive practice employing the conventions of professional genres to write about technology development and use for expert, business, and more general audiences.
 Prereq: ENGL 120, Junior standing.

 ENGL 322.
-Writing and the Creative Process.
-3 Credits.
+Creative Writing I. 3 Credits.